2023 Best Business Bachelor's Degree Schools in Maine

 University of Maine at Augusta came in at #7 in this year’s edition of the ranking.

-The average in-state tuition and fees for students at UMA is $8,378.
-Out-of-state students pay an average of $19,238.
+Students from Maine who attend UMA full time pay an average of $8,378 in tuition and fees.
+Those students who come from outside the state pay an average of $19,238.
 On average, bachelor’s degree students take out $30,847 in loans while pursuing their degree.

 Saint Joseph’s College of Maine did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
 It came in at #9 on the list.

-University of Maine at Farmington came in at #10 in this year’s edition of the ranking.
+University of Maine at Farmington ranked #10 on this year’s list.

 In-state students pay an average of $9,590 in tuition and fees if they attend UMaine Farmington full time.
-Those students who come from outside the state pay an average of $20,780.
+If you are from out of state, expect to pay an average of $20,780.
 On average, bachelor’s degree students take out $24,480 in loans while pursuing their degree.

-Some students may be able to take online classes at UMaine Farmington.
+UMaine Farmington does have options available for those who want to take online classes.
+You will need to check with the school to see if they are available for your specific major.
 In fact, around 71% of the undergraduate population registered for at least one online class in 2019-2020.

 Notes and References